csg-tokyo/bytespresso/Readme.md

 ### Overview

-Bytespresso is a translator from Java bytecode into C or C-like languages such as CUDA.
+Bytespresso-C is a translator from Java bytecode into C or C-like languages such as CUDA.
 It has been designed for offloading part of the execution of Java code onto external hardware such as GPU, a PC cluster, and a supercomputer.
-Since the target application domain is high-performance computing, Bytespresso has not been designed for translating a Java program largely exploiting object orientation.
+Since the target application domain is high-performance computing, Bytespresso-C has not been designed for translating a Java program largely exploiting object orientation.
 The best platform for such a program is the JVM.
 Bytespresso rather focuses on parallel numerical computing written with arrays but constructed on top of an object-oriented framework.

-Bytespresso is similar to a JIT compiler.
+Bytespresso-C is similar to a JIT compiler.
 It dynamically translates the bytecode of a specified method in the running program (and the methods directly or indirectly invoked by that method).
 The C code generated after the translation is compiled by an external compiler